mervanseyda/bkmrX/README.md

 **English** | [Türkçe](README.tr.md)

-A privacy-first, local web app for reviewing, organizing, exporting, and cleaning up your X (formerly Twitter) bookmarks.
+Organize your X bookmarks.
+A privacy-first local web app for reviewing / organizing / exporting and cleaning up your X (formerly Twitter) bookmarks.

-Your imported data stays in a SQLite database on your computer. bkmrX does not require an account, analytics service, cloud database, or X session cookies.
+Your imported data stays in a SQLite database on your computer. bkmrX does not require an account, analytics service, cloud database or anything like that.

 ## What it does

 - Exports bookmarks directly from your open X tab with a browser-console script
-- Imports the generated JSON file (plus compatible ZIP, JS, and CSV files)
+- Imports the generated JSON file (also compatible with ZIP, JS, and CSV files)
-- Provides a keyboard-friendly review flow: keep, delete candidate, export, or decide later
+- Provides a keyboard-friendly review flow: keep, delete, export or decide later
 - Groups bookmarks by author and keeps every review decision local
-- Exports selected items as a Raindrop.io-compatible CSV file
+- Exports selected items as a Raindrop.io compatible CSV file
 - Generates an optional browser-console script for removing queued bookmarks from X
-- Supports English and Turkish, plus light and dark themes
+- Supports English and Turkish / light and dark themes

 Marking a bookmark as **Delete** only adds it to a local queue.
 Nothing is removed from X until you explicitly generate the deletion script and run it while signed in on `x.com`.